Job DescriptionJob Summary:

 Physical Requirements and Work Environment:

-- Excellent interpersonal skills with a customer-service orientation.
-Ability to communicate in a friendly and professional manner with a variety of individuals representing the public, board members, volunteers, donors, and employees.
+- Excellent interpersonal skills with a customer service orientation.
+Ability to communicate effectively, courteously, and professionally with a variety of individuals representing the public, board members, volunteers, donors, and employees.

-- Proficient in the use and application of computer technology with proficient use of programs including Microsoft Office programs, the internet, and database management software to efficiently accomplish work.
+- Computer literacy with proficient use of programs including Microsoft Office programs, email, Internet and database management software.
+Demonstrated advanced proficiency in PetPoint.

-- Passion for St. Hubert's mission, and for caring for all animals regardless of age, breed, temperament, or species, and supporting and educating members of the public, free of judgment or bias.
+- Passion for the Humane Rescue Alliance mission, for caring for all animals regardless of age, breed, temperament, or species, and supporting and educating members of the public, free of judgment or bias.

-- St. Hubert's requires all staff to be fully vaccinated against COVID-19 unless a medical or religious exemption applies.
-New employees must submit proof of full vaccination, or request for a medical or religious exemption, before their first day of work in St. Hubert's workplace.
+- HRA requires all staff to be fully vaccinated against COVID-19 unless a medical or religious exemption applies.
+New employees must submit proof of full vaccination, or request for a medical or religious exemption, before their first day of work in HRA's workplace.
 Employees receiving a medical or religious exemption will be required to submit a weekly, time-stamped, negative COVID test to HR.